cblgh/alarmPy/README.md

 ```
 ##Known issues
 Playing certain mp3 files on linux will cause the whole shebang to crash.
-Thanks pygame.
+Thanks pygame!